AgileRL/AgileRL/docs/arena/index.rst

    can drop the deployment name from later CLI commands. ``arena agent generate --prompt "..."`` then makes inference requests to the active agent.

+Deployment URLs are cached in ``~/.arena/inference.json`` so ordinary commands do not have to look them up.
+Redeploying moves a deployment to a new URL, which the client notices on its own: a 404 from the cached URL refetches it once and retries, so the stale entry repairs itself. ``--refresh`` forces the lookup up front if you would rather not rely on that.

 Chat Sessions
 ^^^^^^^^^^^^^